software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 25
 >
 > 1. Create a pull request for your branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) instructions.
 The pull request title should describe the changes, for example "Change the submit button color in the add quiz form".
 The description provides additional details
-> 2. Take a look at some other team member's pull request and conduct a code review by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) instructions.
-Pull the branch from GitHub to your local computer and take a look at the changes.
-If everything looks good, approve the changes with a short comment, such as "Looks good to me".
-Otherwise, request changes
-> 3. Once you have received an approving review from a team member for your pull request, merge it into the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
+> 2. Merge your branch into the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
 If the branch has conflicts with the main branch, check the section below
-> 4. Switch back to the main branch with the `git checkout main` command and pull the changes from GitHub with the `git pull` command.
+> 3. Switch back to the main branch with the `git checkout main` command and pull the changes from GitHub with the `git pull` command.
 Make sure that you can see the changes made in your branch in the main branch as well

 {: .important-title }